 2. Your Personality Profile: Myers Briggs

 The Myers Briggs personality test has been around for decades.
-The test is a breakdown of 4 key personality traits which are given a corresponding letter.
+The test is a breakdown of 4 key personality traits that are given a corresponding letter.
 There are 16 Myers Briggs personalities in total and each has its breakdown of personality characteristics.
 The value of the test lies in understanding your levels of extroversion and finding a leadership style that uniquely suits your personality.
 The Myers Briggs test with the Strengthsfinder should give you a good overview.
-Do this after the strengthsfinder.
+Do this after the strengths finder.
 Where to take it: 16 Personalities.
-This is my favorite online (and free) Myers Briggs.
+This is my favorite online (and free), Myers Briggs.
 You can pay more for a professional evaluation but this is a great place to start (after the Strengthsfinder).

 4. Your Unique Strengths: Feedback Analysis

 This is the least sexy of all the approaches.
 It’s slow, boring, takes a lot of time and consistent effort.
 However, those that do it can become leaders much faster than their peers.
-Peter Drucker called it ‘Feedback Analysis’ and said it was the only true way to discover your strengths.
+Peter Drucker called it ‘Feedback Analysis’ and said it was the only true way to discover your strengths in your personality traits.
 For thousands of years, world leaders have been using variations of ‘Feedback Analysis’ to create the foundation for their leadership power.
-This strategy works because your strengths are completely unique to you.
+This strategy works because your strengths are unique to you.
 Your combination of DNA and your life experiences make up who you are and can’t be duplicated.
-How to do it: